Happy Saturday, everyone! 😀

 I wasn’t even a big fan of the late Steve Irwin, but I’m not sure whether it was my hormone acting up or I was actually touched, but I was actually crying when I watched how enthusiastic Robert is to the animals.
 Like, it actually reminds me of his father and I feel like he would have been proud if he was around.

 - Did you know that Tasmanian Devil, the Looney Tunes cartoon, was created based on the animal with the same name but he looks nothing like it?
+And speaking of Tasmania, it’s also one of the states in the downunder with Hobart as its capital city.
+FYI, contrary to popular belief, there are actually so many fun things to do in Hobart.

 - The first people in Australia are the Aborigines, and they make up 2% of Australia’s population today.